 This Is Exactly When You Should Get the Flu Shot, According to Experts

-While the flu virus is present year round, flu season in the United States kicks up around the beginning of October, and according to Dr. Jena Sussex-Pizula, MD, at the University of Southern California, you should get the flu shot as soon as possible, before the season begins.
+While the flu virus is present year round, flu season in the United States kicks up around the beginning of October, and according to Jena Sussex-Pizula, MD, at the University of Southern California, you should get the flu shot as soon as possible, before the season begins.

-"It takes about two weeks to get full protection from a flu shot, so getting it before flu starts spreading in the community is key," she told POPSUGAR.
+"It takes about two weeks to get full protection from a flu shot, so getting it before flu starts spreading in the community is key," Dr. Sussex-Pizula told POPSUGAR.
 "The shot is available now [in September] and is almost always covered by even the most basic health insurance plans."
 You can even get the vaccine for free at many pharmacies.

-If you miss that window, make an appointment sooner than later — getting the vaccine by the end of October will grant you protection before flu cases peak, explained Dr. Honore Lansen, MD, of One Medical.
-"But better late than never: if December rolls around and you haven't gotten your flu shot yet, don't hesitate.
-The flu shot is available throughout flu season and isn't any less effective in later months."
+If you miss that window, make an appointment sooner than later — getting the vaccine by the end of October will grant you protection before flu cases peak, explained Honore Lansen, MD, of One Medical.
+"But better late than never: if December rolls around and you haven't gotten your flu shot yet, don't hesitate," Dr. Lansen said.
+"The flu shot is available throughout flu season and isn't any less effective in later months."

 On the Fence About Getting the Vaccine?

 And getting vaccinated isn't just about keeping yourself safe and healthy.
 You'll protect your loved ones and community as well.
-"It's the holiday season, and you may be around children, pregnant women, and elderly people more often," said Dr. Sussex-Pizula.
-"What may be a pretty terrible cough, fever, and body aches to a young adult can be life threatening to them.
-You can even spread influenza up to two days before you feel any symptoms.
-Getting a flu shot is the best option to protect the people you love from influenza."
+What may be a pretty terrible cough, fever, and body aches to a young adult can be life threatening to more vulnerable populations, including children, pregnant women, and the elderly, explained Dr. Sussex-Pizula.
+"You can even spread influenza up to two days before you feel any symptoms.
+Getting a flu shot is the best option to protect the people you love."